 Option 1: Cut off the top two corners of your bag.
 This is the easiest way and requires little effort.

 Option 2: Cut the top completely off to displace CO2, then fold the top back over, closing loosely with a paperclip or bag clip.
-This requires more effort, but being able to control when you add fresh air can keep the humidity up.
-It is suggested that you fan at least twice a day.
+This requires more effort, but being able to control when you add fresh air and humidity is very helpful.
+It is suggested that you only fan or mist when needed.
+Tiny water droplets on the sides of the bag or on the surface of your cake is what you should aim for.
+You do not want ANY standing water.

 Option 3: This is our preferred method, but it will require micropore tape, or "paper tape," commonly found near bandages in most shops.
 To start, cut the top off the bag just like "Step 2," and then you will also cut a hole in the shape of a rectangle about 2–3 inches above the substrate level.
-The hole should be about 1/4 inch tall and 2 inches wide (you can use the size of the filter patch for reference).
+The hole should be about 1/4 inch tall and 2 inches wide.
 Cover the hole with micropore tape and repeat on the opposite side of the bag; this time, cut the hole an inch lower than your first one.
 Be sure not to put this hole too close to the substrate level.
 No less than 1 inch above.
 Doing this gives you the option of passive fresh air exchange as well as the ability to fan and mist if needed.
 Your mushrooms will give you signs of low fresh air exchange, such as "fuzzy feet."
 (The base of your mushrooms will appear fuzzy, similar to cotton.)
 Or, your mushrooms will grow long and skinny.
 Fat short mushrooms can be caused by too much or too little moisture, heat, and genetics, which will also contribute to some funky-looking mushrooms.

 Fresh Air and Misting: